AlibabaCloudDocs/alikafka/intl.en-US/User guide/Instances/Rebalance the topic traffic.md

 ## Precautions

-When your Message Queue for Apache Kafka instance is in the **Running \(Pending Rebalancing\)** state, you can use this instance to receive and send messages but cannot create resources such as topics and consumer groups in this instance.
+When your Message Queue for Apache Kafka instance is in the **Running \(Pending Rebalancing\)** state, you can use this instance to send and subscribe to messages but cannot create resources such as topics and consumer groups in this instance.
 You must complete topic traffic rebalancing or choose not to rebalance topic traffic before you can create a resource.

 ## Traffic rebalancing method